slaveofgod/laravel-translation-manager/README.md

 # Manage Laravel Translations

 This is a package to manage Laravel translation files.
 It will change translation files with your changes.
-All changed file will be backuped before updated.
+All changed files will be backuped before updated.

 ## Installation